BHB01/karel-the-robot-learns-java/README.md

 > Note: Eclipse requires Java also, and the JRE used for Eclipse can be different from the JRE used for Karel.
 You will probably prefer to run Eclipse on the latest Java version.
 That may be confusing for beginners.

 Java 1.6 is no longer officially supported.
 It has to be downloaded from the [Java archive page][java-archive].
 Run the installer and add it to the Eclipse available JRE.
-Detailed installation instructions are available on [my blog][ab.io-karel-learns-java].
+Detailed installation instructions are available on my blog post about [Karel the Robot and Java][ab.io-karel-learns-java].

-*** fix link to blog ***

 You can then clone this repository (or fork and clone) and import the project into Eclipse.
 Run configurations are available for each worlds from the Stanford assignments.
+There is also an empty ``test`` project that can be used as a template.

+*** insert screenshots ***

 ## Contributing